Dr Graeme Bowles

 Management Information systems for integrated work environment; Electronic Documents Management; Development strategy for information systems; Introduction to IT Infrastructure and EDI; E-business in construction; Building Information Modelling (BIM); Mobile computing in construction; Smart/Intelligent Building and Information systems and Knowledge Management.

-Dr Grant is also an active member of the RICS as an APC Assessor, she has involvement at national and international level in the institution.
+Dr Graeme Bowles is programme leader and is also an active member of the RICS as an APC Assessor.

 Recommended textbook for background reading: Willis's Practice and Procedure for the Quantity Surveyor.

 - Minimum of 2:2 honours degree or equivalent academic qualification in cognate and semi-cognate subject area.
 For PG conversion programmes, non-cognate degrees will be considered.
 Corporate (or chartered) membership of relevant professional institutions will also be considered.